OSHAYE/curriculum2016/year2/units/9-entrepreneur/README.md

-#Unit: Entrepreneur
+#Unit: Entrepreneurship Project

 ##Scope
-In this session, students will work in small groups to create a project from scratch.
+In this session, students will work in pairs to create a project from scratch.
 This project is intended to highlight some very important aspects of being a quality engineer that include:

 * Being a self-starter
-* Working in groups
+* Working on a team
 * Learning while creating
 * Time management

 ##Estimated Completion Time
-This activity should take as much time as the students and the teachers feel are necessary to complete quality projects.
+This project is designed to take between 8 and 10 sessions.

 ##Teacher Notes & Pro Tips
 * Start small!
 Simple projects can become more detailed.
 Large projects often go unfinished.